martbhell/martbhell.github.io/posts/2025/03/pwning.md

 Usually in Capture the Flag (CTF) challenges I get stuck when it comes to reverse engineering.
 I never really studied programming in assembly or c.

+Taking some time as part of the monthly Training Day at `$dayjob` as Infrastructure Engineer @ datacrunch to get a bit better at this.

-Is it pwning I get stuck in or reversing?
+Is it pwning I get stuck in, or is it while reverse engineering?
 Probably a combination.

 The difference as far as I can tell:

 - Pwning: Binary exploitation.
 Making software do things it wasn't supposed to do.
 - Reversing: Figuring out how a program ticks.

-Taking some time as part of the monthly Training Day at the `$dayjob` as Infrastructure Engineer @ datacrunch to get a bit better at this.

 I was thinking, maybe if I just try a few challenges and just follow write-ups?
 Maybe some stuff will just eventually fall into place?